 The crackling was rising in intensity, powerful booms rumbling more often.
 Then stray fire began coming from beyond the many ledges and drops obscuring her direct view.
 She thought of gliding down there, then thought better.
 There was a fierce battle raging around the base of the crag this tower stood upon.

-She saw a mechanical contraption once, resembling a cross of a dragonfly and a fish, it zipped far below, barely visible through the shroud of darkness.
+She saw a mechanical contraption once, resembling a cross of a dragonfly and a fish, it zipped far below.
 Was that a propeller on top?
 Sadly, it disappeared too fast to take a good look at it.
 After all these tinkertech muskets and cannons she wouldn't be surprised to see something that would make Techno Baron green with envy.
 Oh wait, he was already green, what with him being a gator-man.

 Have she been feeling powerful and confident and stuff after finding the cannon?
 No, no. She must have been mistaken.
 If this hell could roll out armies like this, they'd simply stampede her, leaving a bloodstain beside an empty cannon — and not even slow their march.
 These monsters were brutal, pig-headed and never backed from a fight, no matter the odds.
 The only way to get through them, besides sneaking, was having more ammo than they had warm bodies.